crate/crate/docs/general/ddl/data-types.rst

     mitigated by combining a filter using the ``AND`` clause with other predicates on indexed columns.

-    Futhermore, values for dynamically added sub-columns of an ``IGNORED`` objects aren't stored in a column store, which means that ordering on these columns or using them with aggregates is also slower than using the same operations on regular columns.
+    Furthermore, values for dynamically added sub-columns of an ``IGNORED`` objects aren't stored in a column store, which means that ordering on these columns or using them with aggregates is also slower than using the same operations on regular columns.
 For some operations it may also be necessary